 Defining Market Research Umbrellas

 Another designation is primary and secondary research.
-Primary refers to original research data that a company or individual obtains first-hand.
-Referring to already-researched materials would be secondary market research.
+Primary refers to original research data that a company or individual gets first-hand.
+Referring to already-researched materials is secondary market research.
 Other methods include exploratory or casual research.

-Modern or mixed-methods research may overlap with the objectives of different research categories.
-Still, it can have variations, especially with the help of technological and digital tools like social media or AI.
+Modern or mixed-methods research may overlap with the goals of different research categories.
+Still, it can vary, especially due to technological and digital tools like social media or AI.

 1. Surveys